Ukraine

 Examines the availability and sources of disaggregated population data on statelessness.
 Provides recent figures and assesses reliability of measures countries have in place to count stateless persons, including in the census, population registries, and migration databases.
 Notes whether statelessness has been mapped in the country and whether there are sufficient measures in place to count stateless persons in detention.

 Data on the stateless population in Ukraine is limited and contested.
 There is a ‘stateless’ category in the census, but there are also other potentially overlapping categories and the data is now outdated as the last census was carried out in 2001.
-A new census was planned for 2023 but will likely be postponed due to the war.
+A new census was planned for 2023 but was postponed due to the war.
 UNHCR, NGOs and the Ukrainian Ombudsperson report different figures and no data is available for non-government-controlled areas (NGCA).
 Detention data is also limited, although the authorities do collect some information on the nationalities of detainees, including stateless detainees.
 A study on statelessness in Ukraine was published in 2014 by UNHCR and a national NGO.

 • Ukraine has a 'stateless' category in its census and the data is disaggregated, but there are also potentially overlapping categories such as ‘persons who did not identify their nationality'.
 The census was last carried out in 2001, so the data is now outdated.
 82,550 people identified themselves as ‘stateless’ and 40,364 ‘did not identify their nationality’ in the 2001 census.
 In 2019, a ‘stateless’ category was included in the pilot census; however, the full-scale census did not take place in 2020 as planned.
-The new census was planned for 2023 but will likely be postponed due to the war.
+The new census was planned for 2023 but was postponed due to the war.
 Other sources of data or information about statelessness include UNHCR, NGOs and the Ombudsperson of Ukraine on Human Rights, but NGOs have raised concerns about the lack of reliable data on statelessness in Ukraine.

 • According to the State Migration Service of Ukraine, as of the end of 2020, 5,815 stateless people were residing in Ukraine with a residence permit.
+From May 2021 to September 2023, 1,238 people applied to the statelessness determination procedure.
+896 people were recognised as stateless, of which 790 were granted a temporary residence permit, and 70 people were refused statelessness status.

 • UNHCR reported 35,933 people under its statelessness mandate in Ukraine at the end of 2021.
 UNHCR also estimates that approximately 69,400 children born in the non-government-controlled areas (NGCA) have not yet obtained a Ukrainian birth certificate and therefore are at risk of statelessness.
 UNHCR estimates are based on three main sources: governmental agencies, UNHCR field offices, and NGOs.